gajus/slonik/.README/RUNTIME_VALIDATION.md

 Runtime validation is added by defining a zod [object](https://github.com/colinhacks/zod#objects) and passing it to `sql.type` tagged template.

+### Motivation

+Build-time type safety guarantees that your application will work as expected at the time of the build (assuming that the types are correct in the first place).

+The problem is that once you deploy the application, the database schema might change independently of the codebase.
+This drift may result in your application behaving in unpredictable and potentially dangerous ways, e.g., imagine if table `product` changed `price` from `numeric` to `text`.
+Without runtime validation, this would cause a cascade of problems and potential database corruption.
+Even worse, without runtime checks, this could go unnoticed for a long time.

+In contrast, by using runtime checks, you can ensure that the contract between your codebase and the database is always respected.
+If there is a breaking change, the application fails with a loud error that is easy to debug.

+By using `zod`, we get the best of both worlds: type safety and runtime checks.

 ### Example use of `sql.type`

 Let's assume that you have a PostgreSQL table `person`: